runsascoded/utz/utz/docker/README.md

 from utz import *  # or: `from utz.docker.dsl import *`

 def build_python_git_image(python_version, tag):
-    '''Build a Docker image with a specified Python version, and `git` installed''' with docker.File(tag=tag):
+    """Build a Docker image with a specified Python version, and `git` installed.""" with docker.File(tag=tag):
         FROM(f'python:{python_version}-slim')
         RUN(